sagiadinos/garlic-player/README.md

  - remote update

 ## HotKeys
- - toogle fullscreen with Ctrl-F
+ - toogle fullscreen with Ctrl-F (not in Android)
- - toogle bigscreen with Ctrl-B
+ - toogle bigscreen with Ctrl-B (not in Android)
  - quit app with Ctrl-Q
  - open configuration dialog with Ctrl-S